- 1 The Strategy Guide: From Novice to a “Shark”

 - Poche – German

-However, it wasn’t until the advent of riverboat gambling on the Mississippi River in the 1800’s that the true pioneers of poker first appeared.
+For poker to shape up completely, people had to wait for the advent of riverboat gambling on the Mississippi River in the 1800.
 It was around this time that card games most closely resembling to poker were first played that also displayed similarities in culture.
 Without a doubt, this was the time that poker as we know it was invented.